 Ziv-aflibercept is given as an infusion into a vein, usually every other week.
 A healthcare provider will give you this injection.

 This medicine must be given slowly, and the infusion can take at least 1 hour to complete.

 You will need frequent medical tests and blood pressure checks.

 Ziv-aflibercept can cause problems with wound healing, which could result in bleeding or infection.
 You will need to stop receiving ziv-aflibercept at least 4 weeks before having any surgery or dental work.
 Do not start using the medicine for at least 4 weeks after surgery, or until your surgical incision heals.

 Ziv-aflibercept dosing information

 Usual Adult Dose for Colorectal Cancer:

-4 mg per kg as an intravenous (IV) infusion over 1 hour every two weeks until disease progression or unacceptable toxicity.
-Administer ziv-aflibercept prior to any component of the FOLFIRI regimen on the day of treatment
+4 mg/kg IV over 1 hour every 2 weeks; administer this drug prior to any component of the FOLFIRI regimen on the day of treatment

 What other drugs will affect ziv-aflibercept?

-Other drugs may interact with ziv-aflibercept, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect ziv-aflibercept, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.